particle-iot/docs/src/content/reference/device-os/firmware.md

 Note that advertising data is limited to 31 bytes (`BLE_MAX_ADV_DATA_LEN`), and each block includes a type and a length byte, so you are quite limited in what you can add.

+You normally don't need to include `BleAdvertisingDataType::FLAGS`, however.
+If you do not include it, one will be inserted automatically.

 #### appendCustomData

 Appends custom advertising data to the advertising data object.